Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 `--randSkins` randomizes the skin color of bots.
 Default: `false`

+`--hat` changes the hat (ID) that will be bought/equipped when enough gold is reached.
+You can find each hat's ID online, and soon in the Tampermonkey script.
+Default: none

 ### Probing

 `--probeTribe` searches all Moomoo.io servers for any tribes with the given name and returns the IPs so you can use them with --link.